Anna M. Lee, Columbiana, Ohio

 She was a member of JEDNOTA and belonged to the New Life Assembly of God Church, where she was a member of their Jam Ladies of New Life.

-Anna leaves behind to cherish her memory, her son, Joseph (Mary) Lee; stepdaughter, Caroline Feck; her grandchildren, Christopher (Jennifer) Lee, Jamie (Richard) Rogers and Jeremy (Shannon) Lee and her great-grandchildren, Camden and Kenly.
+Anna leaves behind to cherish her memory, her son, Joseph (Mary) Lee; stepdaughter, Caroline Feck; her grandchildren, Christopher (Jennifer) Lee, Jamie (Richard) Rogers and Jeremy (Shannon) Lee; her great-grandchildren, Camden and Kenley.

-Other than her parents, she was preceded in death by her beloved husband, Walter P. Lee, whom she married February 17, 1951 and who passed away May 12, 2000; stepchildren, Robert E. Lee and Hazel Baumgardner and siblings, Michael, John, Steve, Joseph, Peter, Elmer and Andrew Babik and Helen Janosec, Margaret Tomidajewicz and Katherine DePaul.
+Other than her parents, she was preceded in death by her beloved husband, Walter P. Lee, whom she married February 17, 1951 and who passed away May 12, 2000; stepchildren, Robert E. Lee and Hazel Baumgardner; siblings, Michael, John, Steve, Joseph, Peter, Elmer and Andrew Babik, Helen Janosec, Margaret Tomidajewicz and Katherine DePaul.

 She will be laid to rest next to her husband at Lake Park Cemetery.